AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/private-msg-delivery.md

 In order for a user to consume notes that belong to them, they need to identify, retrieve and decrypt them.
 A simple, privacy-preserving approach to this would be to download all of the notes and attempt decryption.
 However, the total number of encrypted notes published by the network will be substantial, making it infeasible for some users to do this.
 Those users will want to utilize a note discovery protocol to privately identify their notes.

-Selection of the encryption and tagging mechanisms to use for a particular note are the responsibilty of a user's account contract rather than the application generating the note.
+Selection of the encryption and tagging mechanisms to use for a particular note are the responsibilty of a user's wallet rather than the application generating the note.
 This is to ensure the note is produced in a way compatible with the user's chosen note discovery scheme.
 Leaving this decision to applications could result in user's having to utilise multiple note discovery schemes, a situation we want to avoid.

 ## User Handshaking